sh13y/Whatsapp-Movie-Notifier/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the WTFPL License.
 See the [LICENSE](LICENSE) file for details.

 ## Disclaimer